Design Template

 Preview and Publish

 You can see the notification preview on the right side of your editor for most of the channels.
-Variables in template are replaced with the values from mock data for preview
+Variables in template are replaced with the values from ‘mock data’ for preview

 For email, preview option is available in the bottom left side menu

-For Slack, you can click on "Load preview" button to see the preview
+For Slack, you can click on ‘Load preview

-Once finalized, you can publish the template by clicking on "Publish template" button on the draft version
+Once finalized, you can publish the template by clicking on ‘Publish template

 You can send test notifications directly from the template editor page to see how the message will appear on user’s device.
 To send a test notification,

-• Click on the "Test" button on the top right corner.
+button on the top right corner.

-• Add the distinct_id of the user, and click on search.
+of the user, and click on search.
 It will show all the available channels for the user.

-• Choose the relevant channels on which you'd like to test, and then click on Trigger Test using mock data.
-This will trigger a test notification.
-Go to logs to monitor the real-time status of your sent notification.
+Select those channels on which you’d like to test, and then click on Trigger Test using mock data

 JSON data added in the global “Mock Data” button will be used to render variables in the template.
 Make sure to add mock data for all the variables added in the template else notifications will fail.